miran13/angular-interview-questions-answers/README.md

 The ployfills supports to all modern browsers.

 # How many types of form?

-There are two type of form in an Angular
-Reactive forms are based on reactive style of programming.
+  # Reactive forms are based on reactive style of programming.
 Following are key aspects of reactive forms:
 	• These forms are synchronous in nature unlike template-driven forms.
-	• These forms require inclusion/import of ReactiveFormsModule in the root module, AppModule which is placed in the root folder of the app.
-Following is the sample cod
+	• These forms require inclusion/import of ReactiveFormsModule in the root module
 	• Form controls are created and managed in component code rather than the UI unlike the template-driven forms.
 	• Validation logic is placed within Component rather than the UI code as like template driven
-• Template Driven Form
+ # Template Driven Form
 	• Template-driven forms is create like native way.
 	• These forms are asynchronous in nature.
 	• These forms require import of FormsModule in the root module